wnchan/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous StudentConnect home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous StudentConnect <a href="#glossary-home-folder" style="text-decoration: underline; color: black;">home folder</a>.

 **Q**: Where is my data being saved? <br>
 **A**: It is saved in `[JAR file location]/data/addressbook.json`.